 The Crazyflie Nano Quadcopter is a miniature quadcopter that fits in your hand.
 It only weights about 19 grams and is 9 cm motor-to-motor.
 Aside from being fun to fly, it’s main purpose is to be a versatile development platform that can be used to experiment, develop and explore a lot of different areas of technology.

 The quadcopter is flown by connecting a USB radio dongle and a controller to a host system, and then running the Crazyflie client software.
 This could either be a computer (running Linux or Windows), an Android device that supports USB OTH/HOST or an embedded system like the Raspberry Pi.

 For input a wide range of controllers can be used when connected to your PC.
 There are also RC-controllers that you can connect directly to the Crazyflie Nano Quadcopter.
-For more information on controllers have a look at the controller page.

 The Crazyflie platform

 The Crazyflie Nano Quadcopter is part of the Crazyflie platform.
 The platform consists of several different components, like the Crazyradio, the development environment and the host PC and Android applications.

 Specifications of the Crazyflie Nano Quadcopter 6-DOF version:

 - Small and lightweight, around 19g and about 90mm motor to motor

 - Flight time up to 7 minutes with standard 170mAh Li-Po battery

 - Standard micro-USB connector for charging which takes ~20min for the stock 170mAh Li-Po battery